For those that are new to the concept of financial independence, here are 10 baby steps on The Path to becoming a millionaire.

 Although financial advisers have to disclose their own fees, the investor is not provided with a total figure for fees that includes the expenses charged by the underlying funds, dealing commissions, stamp duty, the bid-offer spread, price disturbance etc etc.

 A good rule of thumb is that clients of financial advisers invested in active funds are usually bearing costs of 2 to 3% per year all in.
 Given that the income yield on a portfolio may only be 3%, this means that the customer may be paying ALL their income away in fees.

 Would you go into a car showroom and tell the salesman you’d like the red one but you don’t want to know how much it costs?
 Would you then allow them to deduct whatever they like from your bank account?
 Fuck no.

 Instead of taking the children to Megabowl, Alton Terrors or Dismalland, why not go for a walk in nature?
 Its free and you are even allowed to do this if you don’t have children.

 Yesterday the 5 of us went for a four mile walk in the nearby countryside.
 It was raining and the children moaned beforehand about being torn away from their Nintendos and other assorted electronic crack cocaine.

 But the countryside was beautiful.
 The children came back calm and grounded.
 We got time to talk as a family.
 I find walking in woods particularly therapeutic.
 If you are in the UK, you can find your local woods by clicking here.

 Our bodies are incredibly complex systems.
-Taleb suggests that walking has hidden benefits for creativity that we don’t understand fully.
+Taleb suggests that walking has hidden benefits for health and creativity that we don’t understand fully.
 Walking may be as important to our health as sleep.
 Check out the video below which I first saw on MMM.

 You can follow The Escape Artist on Twitter here